Nevada City woman finds comfort in raising funds for Walk

 I knew that I couldn’t save my mom, but the thought of saving someone else from the heartaches that come along with losing someone you love slowly to Alzheimer’s, or any other dementias, was plenty motivation to start walking, raising funds and raising awareness with Walk to End Alzheimer’s.

 The first year we couldn’t walk in person due to the pandemic.
 Instead, we walked, waving our flags, on our local Tribute Trail in Nevada City.
 In our second year, we did the same thing, and walked the same trail on Walk day.
 We even got our son Chaim and our dog Piper to join us.
-They helped us become Elite Grand Champions, [someone who raises over $2,500], for the second year in a row!
+[In 2022] they helped us become Elite Grand Champions, [someone who raises over $2,500], for the second year in a row!

 I do most of my fundraising through social media.
 Additionally, I mailed out some handwritten letters and donation forms to people on my Christmas card list last year and the response was beautiful.